casellas-maknikar/hashium/README.md

 # hashium
-A free, open-source JavaScript web framework for multi-CMS development.
-Browse dynamically with path-based routing and efficiently with compressed web pages with static websites such as Carrd.
+A free, open-source JavaScript web framework for modern application development.
+Build dynamic websites with multi-CMS integration, scalable for any solution.